TRAFEED

 How to Obtain

-Provider Content Cost
+Provider Content

-METI Some items published free of charge Free (partial)
+METI Some items published free of charge

-Manufacturers Sometimes attached to the product Varies
+Manufacturers Sometimes attached to the product

 Structure of a Parameter Sheet

-A typical parameter sheet is structured as follows:
+A typical parameter sheet has this structure.

-1. Product information field: Product name, model number, manufacturer
+1. Product information field (product name, model number, manufacturer)

-2. Specification entry field: Enter the product's specifications
+2. Specification entry field (enter the product's specifications)

-Key Points for Completion
+Key Points for Drafting

 1. Enter accurate specifications